How you can apply them to optimize your work processes? Which SharePoint workflow tools can be used?

 That’s all.
 Another email will be sent about the successful approval.
 End of workflow.

-You can create SharePoint workflow to collect signatures or feedback in the similar way, using default SharePoint workflow templates.
+You can create workflow in SharePoint to collect signatures or feedback in the similar way, using default SharePoint workflow templates.

 What cases of SharePoint workflow’s usage can be implemented with other tools besides ootb actions?
 The ready-to-use activities of Virto SharePoint Workflow Activities Kit allow you to configure workflows in SharePoint Designer as easily as in this example.
 270+ actions for SharePoint On Premise and 70+ actions for SharePoint Online help you implement and automate any business process in your SharePoint.